intigriti/misconfig-mapper-docs/services/salesforce/salesforce-lightning-aura-component-enabled.md

 #### Remediation:

-Salesforce Lightning employs a role-based security model and essentially allows admins to configure security access controls on CRUD operations at three different levels: the Object (database), Field (column), and Record (data entry) levels.
+Salesforce Lightning employs a role-based security model and essentially allows admins to configure security access controls on CRUD operations at three separate levels: the Object (database), Field (column), and Record (data entry) levels.

-Revising the current options for each (custom) object and setting up strict access controls for each role based on their scope is essential.
+Revising the current options for each (custom) profile and adhering to the principle of least privilege is essential.

 On your Salesforce Lightning instance, you can navigate to `/lightning/setup/Profiles/home` to view all the profiles.